nis65/multiroom/README.md

 * Unfortunately, the output shows both sources and sinks, and some sinks can also be used as sources.
 I'm just too stupid to understand ALSA.

-* Now you need a `.wav` file with the correct sampling rate:arecord -f cd -D dsnoop:CARD=sndrpihifiberry,DEV=0 -vv -V stereo /dev/null
+* Now you need a `.wav` file with the correct sampling rate:

         # file the_girl_tried_to_kill_me.wav
         the_girl_tried_to_kill_me.wav: RIFF (little-endian) data, WAVE audio, Microsoft PCM, 16 bit, stereo 44100 Hz